charlenetolentino/mattsnotes/301-main/reading301-06.md

 Questions:

-1. What are the 6 reasons for pair programming?
+1. Who are the 6 reasons for pair programming?

     <ol>